yashh2417/yashh2417/README.md

 * [MCQ Generator](https://github.com/yashh2417/mcqgen): A tool to generate multiple-choice questions using LLMs and RAG-based techniques.

-* [LLM-Instruction-Finetuning](https://github.com/yashh2417/LLM-Assistant): Finetuned GPT2-355M LLM for Instructions and integrated with fastapi.
+* [Finetuning-on-OpenSource-LLMs-using-Cleaver-Techniques-like-LoRA-and-QLoRA](https://github.com/yashh2417/LLM-Finetuning-using-QLoRA): Fine-tuned on a custom dataset to generate domain-specific responses, as well as on an instruction-based dataset for enhanced question-answering capabilities.

+* [LLM-Instruction-Finetuning-from-scratch-on-all-the-weights](https://github.com/yashh2417/LLM-Assistant): Fine-tuned GPT2-355M on instruction datasets and deployed via FastAPI for scalable task handling.

-* [LLM-Classification-Finetuning](https://github.com/yashh2417/LLM-Classification): Finetuned GPT2-124M LLM for Classification and integrated with fastapi.
+* [LLM-Classification-Finetuning](https://github.com/yashh2417/LLM-Classification): Fine-tuned GPT2-124M for text classification and deployed using FastAPI.

 * [Automate Stocks and Cryptocurrencies Research](https://github.com/yashh2417/stock-and-crypto-research): Automates scraping, summarizing, and sentiment analysis of financial news using Python and Hugging Face models to streamline stock and crypto research.